-Non-compulsory kitten vaccinations include feline leukemia (FeLV), feline immunodeficiency virus (FIV), feline infectious peritonitis (FIP), Chlamydophila felis, and feline Giardia vaccines.
+Non-compulsory cat vaccinations and kitten vaccinations include feline leukaemia (FeLV), feline immunodeficiency virus (FIV), feline infectious peritonitis (FIP), Chlamydophila felis, and feline Giardia vaccines.

-The FeLV vaccine is generally recommended by some veterinarians for all kittens.
+The FeLV vaccine is generally recommended by some veterinarians for all cats.
 The decision is your choice and should be discussed with your vet.
-Feline leukemia is a viral disease that can be transferred from mother to kitten or through close contact with other infected cats.
-Kittens should be tested for FeLV prior to vaccination.
+Feline leukaemia is a viral disease that can be transferred from mother to cat or through close contact with other infected cats.
+Cats should be tested for FeLV prior to vaccination.
 Vaccination can begin at eight to twelve weeks of age and requires a booster vaccine repeated three to four weeks later.

 The FIV vaccination is reserved for cats at high risk for disease.
 FIV is a viral disease that is most often spread from cat to cat through bites and scratches.
 Vaccination for FIV produces a positive FIV test, which causes similar effects to infection.
 Cats being vaccinated should receive an FIV test prior to vaccination.
 Vaccination can begin at 8 weeks of age and should be bolstered at two- to three-week intervals for a total of three initial vaccines.

 The Chlamydophila felis vaccine is only used in multi-cat environments where the infection is already has a prior existence in the community.
 Chlamydophila felis causes conjunctivitis and respiratory problems in infected cats.
 The vaccine can be administered at 9 weeks of age or older, when needed, and should be bolstered three to four weeks later.

 Our Other Vet Clinic Services